fenago/data-science/lab_guides/Lab_10.md

     Caption: Bar chart of YrSold

-    We can see that, roughly, the same number of properties are sold every year, except for 2010.
-From 2006 to 2009, there was, on average, 310 properties sold per year, while there were only 170 in 2010.

 10. Plot a boxplot similar to the one shown in *Step 8* but for `YrSold` as its *x* axis: